-Once the North Campus Manager receives your completed application it will be determined if the permit needs to be distributed to the full North Campus Subcommittee for review.
-If the permit goes to the committee, they will respond to the North Campus Manager within 5 working days.
-If there is no further discussion needed you will be notified by the North Campus Manager.
-If further discussion is needed the North Campus Manager will schedule a meeting to decide how the research will fit in with the values of the North Campus.
-The North Campus Manager will forward to the NCS Chair for final approval.
+Once the NCS Chair receives your completed application it will be distributed electronically to the full North Campus Subcommittee.
+They will respond to the NCS Chair within 5 working days.
+If there is no further discussion needed you will be notified by the NCS Chair.
+If further discussion is needed the NCS Chair will schedule a meeting to decide how the research will fit in with the values of the North Campus.